-In August 2014, the Financial Accounting Standards Board, or the FASB, issued Accounting Standards Update 2014-15, "Presentation of Financial Statements - Going Concern (Subtopic 205-40); Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern".
+In August 2014, the FASB issued ASU 2014-15, "Presentation of Financial Statements - Going Concern (Subtopic 205-40): Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern".
 This update requires management to evaluate whether there is substantial doubt about our ability to continue as a going concern.
 This update is effective for the annual period ending after December 15, 2016, and for annual and interim periods thereafter.
 Early adoption is permitted.
 We are currently evaluating the effect of the standard but its adoption is not expected to have an impact on our consolidated financial statements.

-In May 2014, the FASB issued Accounting Standards Update 2014-09, "Revenue from Contracts with Customers (Topic 606)".
+In May 2014, the FASB issued ASU 2014-09, "Revenue from Contracts with Customers (Topic 606)".
 This update provides a comprehensive new revenue recognition model that requires a company to recognize revenue to depict the transfer of goods or services to a customer at an amount that reflects the consideration it expects to receive in exchange for those goods or services.
-The guidance also requires additional disclosure about the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts.
-This update is effective for annual and interim periods beginning after December 15, 2016, which will require us to adopt these provisions in the first quarter of fiscal 2017.
-Early application is not permitted.
-This update permits the use of either the retrospective or cumulative effect transition method.
-We are evaluating the impact this guidance will have on our consolidated financial statements and related disclosures.
+The guidance also requires additional disclosure about the nature, amount, timing, and uncertainty of revenue and cash flows arising from customer contracts.
+In August 2015, the FASB issued ASU 2015-14 delaying the effective date for adoption.
+The update is now effective for interim and annual reporting periods beginning after December 15, 2017.
+Early adoption is permitted.
+The update permits the use of either the retrospective or cumulative effect transition method.
+We are evaluating the effect this guidance will have on our consolidated financial statements and related disclosures.
 We have not yet selected a transition method nor have we determined the effect of the standard on our ongoing financial reporting.